Is There A Natural Alternative to Adderall?

 If you or a loved one experiences any of these serious Adderall side effects, contact a healthcare provider right away.

-For people with ADHD, there may be some natural alternatives to central nervous system stimulants like Adderall and Vyvanse for symptom relief.
-These alternatives include ginkgo biloba, ginseng, L-Tyrosine, and magnesium, among others.
+For people with ADHD, there may be some natural alternatives to central nervous system stimulants like Adderall and Concerta for symptom relief.
 A comprehensive ADHD treatment plan may also include behavioral therapy and healthy lifestyle changes.
 These can be effective at managing symptoms with or without medication, depending on the individual and the severity of their ADHD symptoms.
+These natural ADHD treatments may also be used in combination with Adderall in order to help you lower your Adderall Dosage.

 Ginkgo Biloba